On-Page SEO: What It Is and How to Do It

 Why Is On-Page SEO Important?

-Search engines use keywords and other on-page SEO elements to check whether a page matches a user’s search intent.
+On-page SEO is important because search engines rely on keywords and other on-page SEO elements to determine whether a page matches a user’s search intent

-Now, let’s take a look at how you can update your content to reflect on-page SEO best practices.
+Next, learn how to update your content to reflect on-page SEO best practices.

 9 On-Page SEO Techniques for Your Website

-Here are some key on-page optimization techniques you should consider:
+Here are key on-page optimization techniques to consider:

 1. Write unique, helpful content